kwonus/Quelle-Obsolete/Quelle.md

 While some of these concepts have already been introduced, the following section can be used as a glossary for the terminology used in the Quelle HMI specification.

 **Directives** are composed by verbs and are used to construct statements for the Quelle Command Interpreter.
 Each directive has specialized syntax tailored to the imperative verb used in the statement.
-The directive limits the type of segments that may follow.
-Most directives permit only a single segment type.
-DISPLAY and SEARCH directives also allow SCOPE segments.
+The directive defines the segment type.

 **Segments:** Segments are equivalent to an imperative [you-understood] verb phrase.
 Most segments have one or more arguments.
 But just like English, a verb phrase can be a single word with no explicit subject and no explicit object.
 Consider this English sentence: